Business As Usual: 16-year-old Ma’Khia Bryant Shot And Killed By Ohio Cops Minutes Before Derek Chauvin Verdict

 Yesterday, just 20 minutes before the Derek Chauvin verdict was read, police officers in Columbus, Ohio fatally shot Ma’khia Bryant four times after she called 911 to help her because another group of young women was attempting to jump and stab her at her home.

 As one unnamed officer arrived on the scene, he almost immediately drew his weapon and fired four fatal shots into Ma’Khia as she was fighting off one of her attackers with a knife.
 The officer didn’t even attempt to understand the situation before making the decision to kill.
 We know all of this because the Columbus Police Department immediately released the body camera footage in what they call an “unusual” move.
-According to CBSNews, Interim Police Chief Michael Woods said, “we understand the public’s need, desire and expectation to have transparency.”
+According to CBS News, Interim Police Chief Michael Woods said, “we understand the public’s need, desire and expectation to have transparency.”

 Below is a video of the press conference that Chief Woods held after news of the shooting was made public.
 A the 6:40 mark, Woods plays the body camera footage of the shooting.
 We urge you to seriously evaluate your emotional capacity before watching as it is extremely traumatic.